wultra/powerauth-push-server/docs/PowerAuth-Push-Server-2.2.0.md

 ### Spring Boot 4 and Jackson 3

-PowerAuth Cloud has been migrated to Spring Boot 4 and Jackson 3.
+PowerAuth Push Server has been migrated to Spring Boot 4 and Jackson 3.